whatsupmailbox/whatsupmailbox.github.io/_posts/2015-09-12-Allure-Beauty-Box-Subscription-September-2015-Review.md

 <p>This face soap smells amazing!
 It's fresh, beachy and so uplifting.
 At first I thought it was a body bar (a very tiny one).
 But then I read the description on the info booklet plus their website and realized it's a face bar.
 Now that makes sense.</p>

 <p>This is a moisturizing soap that gets rid of dirt, clears away oil and impurities that block needed nutrients, plus it balances and binds moisture to skin.
-Although I'm not big on washing my face with a bar soap, I will surely try this because the scent is just so amazing.</p>
+Although I'm not big on washing my face with a soap bar, I will surely try this because the scent is just so amazing.</p>

 <br>